siquitch/fterm/README.md

 ## Inspiration

-I don't use VsCode or Android Studio, but rather neovim :D
+The flutter cli is annoying to use when you need to manage things like environment variables, or launch on multiple emulators.

 The current best tool, flutter-tools.nvim (amazing) works really well, but I prefer to just use the cli to run my flutter project.

 flutter-tools.nvim has a nice way to make pre-set configurations, but is limited to running inside neovim, which I have found to be inconvenient.
-For example, logs are not colored, and if neovim needs to be restarted, the app must be killed.
+For example, logs are not colored, and if neovim needs to be restarted, any running apps must be terminated.

 This tool aims to add functionality directly to the flutter cli tool by creating a more interactive way to use it.
 If you've ever needed to manage different run configurations, then this tool can help.
 Simply add a configuration file to the root of your flutter project, and quickly run multiple project configurations.

 ## Usage